mobilerust/makepad_image_manipulation/README.md

 1. Once the simulator and device has the "skeleton" app installed and running properly, then it is ready for Makepad to install its application.

 ### Makepad Install
-We will run the `cargo makepad ios` command, similar to Android build above, but there are some 3 to 4 additional parameters that need to be filled in:
+We will run the `cargo makepad apple ios` command, similar to Android build above, but there are some 3 to 4 additional parameters that need to be filled in:

 `--org-id`